-Franchisee shall designate in writing a field supervisor (i.e., route manager) as a "government liaison" who shall be responsible for working with the Department to resolve customer service-related Complaints and strategize with the Department on an on-going basis regarding more efficient Collection practices.
-The Department shall have the right to approve the Franchisee's choice for a liaison, which approval shall not be unreasonably withheld.
+Franchisee shall designate in writing a field supervisor (i.e., route manager) as a "government liaison" who shall be responsible for working with the Department to resolve customer service-related Complaints and strategize with the Department on an on-going basis regarding more efficient collection practices.
+The government liaison shall be available as needed to have daily contact with County staff and shall coordinate with the Department to coordinate collection practices to accommodate County capital improvement projects.
+The Department shall have the right to approve the Contactor's choice for a liaison, which approval shall not be unreasonably withheld.